 A pair of quads or rollerblades, along with the bravery it takes to fall gracelessly in front of strangers, is all a person needs to get rolling; you can find both at rinks across the South Sound.
 For those interesting in learning how to skate or building on existing skills, there are a handful of classes available as well as rinks to tool around on.

-- Speed skating classes are available at Tacoma’s Rolling253 Skate & Community Center on Thursday from 5:00 p.m. to 6:00 p.m., and plenty of CheapSkate days plus a well-stocked pro shop make Rolling253 a great place to get your skate on.
+- Speed skating classes are available at Tacoma’s Rolling253 Skate & Community Center, and plenty of CheapSkate days plus a well-stocked pro shop make Rolling253 a great place to get your skate on.

-- Skate Tiffany’s in Puyallup, a large space that’s been welcoming single skaters and families since 1969, offers beginner and speed skate lessons for $10.
-That price includes skate rentals, classes and practice time after class.
+- Skate Tiffany’s in Puyallup, a large space that’s been welcoming single skaters and families since 1969, offers beginner and speed skate lessons as well.
+The lesson cost includes skate rentals, classes and practice time after class.
 Check out Skate Tiffany’s, too, for their amply stocked skate shop, arcade and eats.

 - Auburn Skate Connection, along with Rolling253 in Tacoma, are the training grounds for Tacoma’s roller derby femme fatales, the Dockyard Derby Dames.
 Have you always wondered what it takes to block, jam, whip and plow?
 The regional conglomerate, which consists of three home teams (the Trampires, the Marauding Mollies and the Femme Fianas) and a traveling all-star team (the Wave of Mutilation) initiate New Bruisers once a year.
-Practices meet twice a week from 8:00 p.m. to 10:00 p.m., and skaters will learn from veteran skaters until they’ve learned the skills needed to try out for a team.
+Skaters will learn from veteran skaters until they’ve learned the skills needed to try out for a team.

 - Ice skating counts, too!
-The Sprinker Recreation Center’s ice arena in Tacoma offers classes for kids and adults that span seven to eight weeks for ice skaters and cost roughly $75 a person.
+The Sprinker Recreation Center’s ice arena in Tacoma offers classes for kids and adults that span seven to eight weeks for ice skaters.
 No matter how you skate through it, this is a workout that burns calories, builds muscle and feels way too fun to be work.

 We’re not all cut out for Vertical Limit-style adventures, but if you’ve never tried it, you don’t know quite how hard climbing can be.
 This sport is a challenge because, in addition to the strength it requires to hold a position and hoist yourself up, the act requires whole-body conditioning to be able to support your body weight.
 The mental struggle of trying to anticipate a route up or down adds to the exhilaration of being perched high above the mat of an indoor climbing gym, of which is where many where new Tacoma-area climbers can start.